 A Federal Aviation Regulations Part 150 Noise and Land Use Compatibility Study was completed in 2011.
 The study documents noise levels from current and forecasted future aircraft operations.

 The airport noise study evaluates the noise impact of the proposed improvements on the surrounding community.
-For more information about the study process and its results, see the OSU Airport Noise and Land User Compatibility Study website.
+For more information about the study process and its results, see the Airport Noise and Land User Compatibility Study webpage.

 Aircraft Flight Characteristics